 #2: Airline Credit Cards Offer Free Flights

 Getting to your honeymoon destination doesn't have to cost much, especially if you take advantage of airline credit cards.
 Although credit card issuers have generally cut back on rewards programs over the past few years, airlines still rely on eye-catching promotions to build frequent flyer loyalty.
-A quick review of credit card offers from May 2010 reveals that a handful of major carriers still offer enough frequent flyer miles after your first purchase to cover an off-peak round trip.
+A quick review of reward credit card offers from May 2010 reveals that a handful of major carriers still offer enough frequent flyer miles after your first purchase to cover an off-peak round trip.
 Some major banks offer similar reward programs that grant you big blocks of frequent flyer miles on the airline of your choice, once you reach a spending threshold.
 Converting leftover miles to hotel reward points can score you a free night or a room upgrade.

 #3: Hunt Down Bonus Dining Dollars from Credit Card Partners